|GaClimate.org is dedicated to providing timely weather and climate information to Georgia’s agricultural producers and county agents.

 This site will provide information specific to Georgia and will connect users to AgroClimate.org for already available resources on climate such as Factsheets, Tools, etc.

-It is completely complimentary to AgroClimate and GAEMN – the Georgia Automated Environmental Monitoring Network.
+It is completely complementary to AgroClimate and GAEMN – the Georgia Automated Environmental Monitoring Network.

 El Niño Southern Oscillation (ENSO) refers to the effects of a band of sea surface temperatures, which are anomalously warm or cold for long periods of time, that develop off the western coast of South America and cause climatic changes across the tropics and subtropics.

 ENSO is the most significant source of seasonal and inter-annual climate variability in the Southeastern U.S., and information about ENSO is the leading factor in many seasonal climate forecasts.